andriov/FoodStoreModules/README.md

 # USING THE CLASS OpenConnection

-Use the class open connection that has the method of
+Use the class open connection to imply that has the method of

 * "insertData()" that allow do a post into Django view through a json format.
 * "obteinData()" that allow get data with json format.